Opportunities to perform

 Oakland Care home performance

 These concerts bring so much joy to the residents, many of whom have a deep love of music and wonderful memories connected to it.
 For our players, it’s a chance to share music in a meaningful way, brighten someone’s day, and experience how powerful and uplifting music can be for both the audience and the performers.
+This year the residents presented certificates to our smaller performers.

 7 year old girl in smart pink dress with shiny shoes stands proudly beside a shiny black grand piano.
 She holds a certificate.